"Now Listen to Me..."

 My next TCM recommendation is a romance of a completely different variety, The Ghost and Mrs. Muir, released in 1947.

 Normally any movie with a benign "Ghost" in the title suggesting an unrealistic but sentimental subject matter would be an instant turn off.
 Those who decide not to partake, however, are truly missing out on a spiritual masterwork of subtle grace and loving intensity.
 Joseph L. Mankiewicz directs this memorable romantic fable with such intelligence, artistic style and sincerity, it will forever resonate for those willing to suspend a slight amount of disbelief.
-The captivating beauty of Gene Tierney's Lucy Muir could only be enhanced by Bernard Herrmann who provides haunting themes for love's yearning and Captain Gregg's (a thoughtfully restrained Rex Harrison) resolve.
+The enchanting beauty of Gene Tierney's Lucy Muir could only be enhanced by Bernard Herrmann who provides haunting themes for love's yearning and Captain Gregg's (a thoughtfully restrained Rex Harrison) resolve.
 Herrmann's musical tenderness which accompanies Anna Muir's revelation, sharply contrasts with the composer's stirring description of the majestic seaside setting.
-It's one of cinema's supreme compositional accomplishments, perfectly capturing each timeless moment of this spellbinding movie watching experience.
+It's one of cinema's foremost compositional accomplishments, perfectly capturing each timeless moment of this spellbinding movie watching experience.
 This supreme work of art airs on (updated) Thursday, November 15 (2018) at 7am PST.

 TCM's current monthly schedule can be confirmed by clicking on any of the above 4 images.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.

 April's Soundtrack recommendation is Leonard Bernstein's one and only motion picture score composed for On the Waterfront.

 This soundtrack is a monumental achievement: violently aggressive when it needs to be and alternately sublime when required.
 Bernstein's gorgeous love theme is simply divine.
 This CD can be ordered from Intrada Records by clicking on the image where there are additional details on this landmark recording.

 A Happy Birthday greeting to actor John Gavin who turns 84 on April 8th!
 His appreciable talent has graced some popular classics of the past like Psycho, Spartacus and Imitation of Life.